 Data profiling helps organizations holistically comprehend their data landscapes, as it documents data assets and dependencies, including data lineage, metadata, and data relationships.
 This documentation is crucial for effective data governance, as it enables organizations to understand how data moves through their systems, who owns the data, and how data is used across the organization.

 Business data stewards benefit from having a breakdown of the patterns that exist in the data.
 With these details, a data steward focused on fixing a data quality issue can drill into it, find the issues, and then partner with the technical steward to leverage or create the tools needed to improve data quality efficiently and effectively.
-Data profiling details can be used to build out more extensive data policies and data quality rules, as well, to support more robust governance.
+Data profiling details can be used to build out more extensive data policies and data quality rules as well to support more robust governance.

 In summary, data profiling is a critical component of a comprehensive data governance strategy.